copperwater/xNetHack/doc/xnh-changelog-8.0.md

   are active.
 - Cold rays and explosions render as bright blue instead of white, to distinguish them from lightning.
+- Item encyclopedia lookup from the inventory is now an item in the menu of things you can do with an item you select when looking at the inventory, under 'l', rather than the default behavior.
 - Quantum mechanics are given physicist names when farlooked, or "Dr. Science" if cancelled.
 (Similar to coyotes, not like nymphs or foocubi.)
 - Steam vortices' engulf attack produces "boiling" messages rather than